Word Embeddings Are Steers for Language Models: Validity of Assumptions

 \section{Validity of Assumptions}

 To verify the validity of the assumptions, we did an experiment for searching for valid HMMs while satisfying the assumption~\ref{assumption:representation}.
-It is trivial to constrct valid $\Psi$ as long as a valid $\Phi$ can be found.
-So specifically, we set $d_s=20$ and $d_c=1$ for representing a one-conditional HMM.
-We let $n=200$, and randomly initialized $\Phi$ with Gaussian distribution with variance 1e-3.
+It is trivial to construct valid $\Psi$ as long as a valid $\Phi$ can be found.
+So specifically, we set $d_s=20$ and $d_c=1$ to represent a one-conditional HMM.
+We let $n=200$ and randomly initialized $\Phi$ with Gaussian distribution with variance 1e-3.
 Then we construct the following objective function

 where